-5.1.4 Supplemental Safeguarding
+5.1.3 Supplemental Safeguarding

-As described in Calculating the Safety Distance (Minimum Distance) on p.
-20, properly position the EZ-SCREEN LS Basic such that an individual cannot reach through the defined area and access the hazard point before the machine has stopped.
+As described in Calculating the Safety Distance (Minimum Distance) on page 28, properly position the EZ-SCREEN LS such that an individual cannot reach through the defined area and access the hazard point before the machine has stopped.

 Additionally, the hazard cannot be accessible by reaching around, under, or over the defined area.
 To accomplish this, supplemental guarding (mechanical barriers, such as screens or bars), as described by ANSI B11.19 safety requirements or other appropriate standards, must be installed.
-Access will then be possible only through the defined area of the EZ-SCREEN LS Basic System or through other safeguarding that prevents access to the hazard (see Figure 13 on p.
-23).
+Access will then be possible only through the defined area of the EZ-SCREEN LS System or through other safeguarding that prevents access to the hazard (see Figure 14 on page 32).